Osalotioman/the-intern-placee/CONTRIBUTING.md

 If you find a bug, please open an issue [here](https://github.com/GDSC-University-of-Benin/the-intern-placee/issues) and include:
 - A clear and descriptive title.
-- A detailed description of the issue.
+- A detailed description of the bug.
-- Steps to reproduce the issue.
+- Steps to reproduce the bug.
 - Any relevant error messages or screenshots.

 ### Suggesting Enhancements